YLiu-101/FutureMakers2022/README.md

 ### Day 10

 Today we learned more about activation functions, and now I'm beginning to understand the reason for choosing RELU.
-It causes NN to learn much faster, though it has a couple problems. which can be fixed through a variety of other ones, including Leaky and Elu
+It causes NN to learn much faster, though it has a couple problems. which can be fixed through a variety of other ones, including Leaky and Elu.

+### Day 12

+I dived deeper into CNN networks, and really got my hands dirty with these image classification layers, especially the dropout and other regularization layers.
+As I was exploring the cats vs dogs dataset, I couldn't help but notice that some of these images had humans holding these pets.
+These must heavily impact the CNN model architecture, especially if we're talking about the real world.
+After all, when people take pictures of their pets, they may not be at the center of it!

+### Day 13

+Overfitting and underfitting are interesting concepts.
+It is a common theme, since in ML intermediate values are usually better than extreme ones.